headlamp-k8s/headlamp/docs/installation/in-cluster/index.md

 sidebar_position: 1
 ---

-A common use-case for any Kubernetes web UI is to deploy it in-cluster and set up an ingress server for having it available to users.
+A common use case for any Kubernetes web UI is to deploy it in-cluster and set up an ingress server for having it available to users.

 ## Using Helm